-You may also consider to use the web server security, for example, htaccess files under Apache scope; You may even use this as an additional/redundant security on top of Zoneminders built-in security features;
+You may also consider to use the web server security, for example, htaccess files under Apache scope; You may even use this as an additional/redundant security on top of Zoneminders built-in security features.
+Note that if you choose to enable webserver auth, zmNinja may have issues.
+Please read the zmNinja FAQ on basic authentication for more information.
+Also please note that zmNinja does not support digest authentication.